 “God will keep me straight,” he replied with a large smile and laugh.
 He turned and headed to the water.

-“You know if you knew how polluted the Bay has become since you died, you probably wouldn’t have done that.”
+“If you knew how polluted the Bay has become since you died, you probably wouldn’t have done that.”

 “The way I figure it, that cigarette ain’t even real,” he smiled again.